EDJNet/tidywikidatar/README.md

 ## Queries

-All of the above works similarly to how we often use websistes such as Wikipedia, or search engines.
+All of the above works similarly to how we often use websistes such as Wikipedia, or search engines: we search for something specific to find information about it.
 Wikidata, however, has powerful tools for complex queries.
 Think something like “give me all of these fields for all items that have this value for this property, but not that other value for that other property”.

 To achieve this, you can run queries, following [instructions on Wikidata.org](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/queries/examples).